 Jerusalem is one of the top travel destinations in the world.
 And we know that visiting this holy city is a lifelong dream for many.
 That’s why we’ve put together an itinerary to help you make the most out of 2 Days in Jerusalem.
 With so much to do, there is never enough time to dedicate to this ancient wonder.
 Prepare to walk your way through history and contemporary charms.
+Get the full picture with our complete city guide to Jerusalem.
 Discover a city that will captivate all of your senses, fill you with emotion, and leave you longing for more.

 Start your morning early as you rise with the call to prayer, echoing from the exquisite Al-Aqsa mosque.
 Head to Jaffa Road, one of the oldest major streets in Jerusalem.
 It crosses the city from east to west and connects the Old City to the downtown district.
+It offers many shopping opportunities, which we have handily mapped out for you in this guide.
 Sit at one of the many cafes lining the road, and sip on some black coffee.
 Watch Jerusalem and all of it’s eclectic inhabitants wake up and spring to life.
 Indulge in a boureka or two, because you’re going to be walking all day (and also because they’re delicious).
 Then walk along Jaffa Road until you reach the iconic Jaffa Gate.
 Prepare to step back in time for an indescribable experience.